Otrex/treblle-sdk-ts/plugins/express/README.md

 };
 ```

-#### Implement Treblle Middleware

-Utilize the TreblleExpress.plugin method to create an Express middleware that acts as a Treblle plugin.
+4. **Implementing the Treblle middleware:** Utilize the `TreblleExpress.plugin` method to create an Express middleware that acts as a Treblle plugin.
 This middleware captures and logs request and response data.

 ```ts
 const treblleMiddleware = TreblleExpress.plugin(treblleConfig);
 app.use(treblleMiddleware);
 ```

-The treblleMiddleware should be added to your Express application using the app.use method.
+The `treblleMiddleware` should be added to your Express application using the app.use method.
 This middleware will automatically collect and log relevant data for each incoming request and response.

-#### Start the Express Application

-Start your Express application as usual.
-For example:
+5. **Starting the Express application:** Start your Express application with the following:

 ```ts
 const PORT = process.env.PORT || 3000;